clcastillo/clcastillo.github.io/_pages/about.md

 About Me
 ======
-Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content I'm a first year PhD student at the University of Washingtonin the Human-Centered Design and Engineering (HCDE) department.
+ I'm a first year PhD student at the University of Washingtonin the Human-Centered Design and Engineering (HCDE) department.